All Episodes

 They're leftists.

-And if Donald Trump's slogan is make America great again, their slogan is make America Venezuela.
+And if Donald Trump's slogan is Make America Great Again, their slogan is Make America Venezuela.

-Um I heard today that Michael Moore had tweeted out in 2013, I think it was, uh, praise for Hugo Chavez and directing taking over the oil industry in Venezuela, and uh he was gonna give the money to the people and all this sort of thing.
+I heard today that Michael Moore had tweeted out in 2013, I think it was, praise for Hugo Chavez and directing, taking over the oil industry in Venezuela.

-Well, here we are five years later, and uh Venezuelans are eating their dogs and all of this sort of thing.
+Well, here we are five years later, and Venezuelans are eating their dogs and all of this sort of thing.

 I mean, this is the path these people want to go down.